 Much as soon-to-be backyard sensation Chippo Golf is cornhole with golf clubs, Chuck-O splash is cornhole for the pool.
 Same classic bean-bag backyard game, just with plastic/foam boards that float away as you toss the bag.

-If you’ve ever played Kan Jam ⏤ or, well, even if you haven’t ⏤ you get the gist of this frisbee game.
+If you’ve ever played Kan Jam ⏤ or, well, even if you haven’t ⏤ you get the gist of this frisbee pool game.
 Th goal: toss three foam discs into the slots on the giant inflatable buoy.
 Or throw it close enough to let your partner slam it into the hole at the top.
 You can shoot from the yard, the pool deck, the water — it doesn’t matter.
 Just get it in the hole.

 Swim Along Manta Ray

-The cool thing about this submergible Manta Ray — other than that won’t sting anybody — is that the remote control is also waterproof (up to three feet) ⏤ so you can control it while swimming underwater.
+The cool thing about this submergible Manta Ray pool toy — other than that won’t sting anybody — is that the remote control is also waterproof (up to three feet) ⏤ so you can control it while swimming underwater.
 The Manta can dive up to eight feet deep and uses thrusters to glide, barrel roll, and perform underwater loops.
 It glows phosphorescent thanks to three LEDs and the battery gets about 30 minutes on a single charge.

 SwimWays Flood Force Water Cannon

 Hand splashing?
 Pffft.
-This cannon is the ultimate in-pool weapon.
+This cannon is the ultimate pool toy gun.
 With its butt submerged in the water and the hand crank spun, it unleashes a continuous — and very thick — stream of water.
 Enemies run away?
 No worries.
 The Force’s reservoir easily plugs up so you can take water on-the-go for some running and gunning.
 Just keep an eye on the pool in question’s chlorine levels — it’s all fun in games until a kid gets blasted in the eye with over-chlorinated water.

-Essentially, it’s the game “Greased Watermelon” but without the grease, or the watermelon to eat after everyone’s out of the pool.
+Essentially, it’s the pool game “Greased Watermelon” but without the grease, or the watermelon to eat after everyone’s out of the pool.
 The inflatable melon ball is made of a durable vinyl and, when filled with a combination of water and air, is neutrally buoyant ⏤ so it won’t sink or float.
 Which also means it can be passed 10 feet under water and dribbled like a basketball.
 The game itself combines elements of basketball, rugby, or football — just underwater.